 Only a single copy of a given vTPM SHALL be instantiated at a given time.
 If hot-swappable backups are desired, the backups MUST be a mirror of the primary copy at all times.

-vTPM (informative)
+vTPM Discussion (informative)

 The vTPM serves the same role in a virtual platform as a pTPM does in a physical platform: it provides cryptographic services, identifies the platform using cryptographic keys, and serves as a root of trust for reporting on the virtual platform state.
-In the simplest case, where a single VM is associated with the vTPM, the VM has the same relationship with the vTPM as a normal OS has with a pTPM; however, virtual TPMs also can be part of more complex virtual platforms where different are associated with different localities allow the vTPM to provide cryptographic keys distinguishing different VMs, or to.
-The vTPM PCRs store measurements of the VMs (and sometimes non-VM services, such as virtual BIOSes) associated with the virtual platform, allowing a chain of trust from the vTPM through other software in the same way that the pTPM can be used to build a chain of trust from hardware through higher-level software, including the vTPM itself.
+In the simplest case, where a single VM is associated with the vTPM, the VM has the same relationship with the vTPM as a normal OS has with a pTPM; however, virtual TPMs also can be part of more complex virtual platforms where different components are associated with different localitiesl Unlike physical platforms, localities can even be assigned to components outside of the vPlatform, such as the vRTM or shared measurement helper VMs.

+This flexibility allows the vTPM to provide cryptographic keys distinguishing different VMs, or to provide an appraiser with an accurate picture of where a given measurement stored in a vPCR. originated, in both simple and complex architectures.
+The vTPM PCRs are primarily used to store measurements of the VMs (and sometimes non-VM services, such as virtual BIOSes) associated with the virtual platform, allowing a chain of trust from the vTPM through other software in the same way that the pTPM can be used to build a chain of trust from hardware through higher-level software, including the vTPM itself.

 Virtual Platform (VP)